by Cosette Joy Perrodin

 My hope, my strength, my victory is through Him and only Him.

-Cosette Perrodin is in eleventh grade and is currently home schooled.
+This first appeared in The Havok Journal on February 25, 2019.
+At the time, Cosette Perrodin was in eleventh grade and homeschooled.
 She has seven siblings and is an avid reader and writer.
 She also loves to draw, knit, jump-rope, and hike.
 She’s passionate about working with children and teenagers and plans to pursue a degree in child development.